The group currently consists of the PI, 3 postdoctoral fellows, 6 PhD students, and 1 part-time administrative assistant.

 Dr. Kamila Muchowska (PhD 2015, Edinburgh)

 Kamila was born and raised in Gdansk, Poland and obtained her MSc Eng degree in Chemical Technology from Gdansk University of Technology in 2011.
 Shortly thereafter, she moved to Edinburgh, Scotland to pursue a PhD in physical organic chemistry with Dr Scott Cockroft and defended in September 2015.
 Kamila joined the group in January 2016 to develop metabolism-like reactions potentially related to the origin of life.
-She has already published two papers with the group.
 Outside work, she enjoys everything science-y, a good workout, training martial arts, listening to opera and experimenting with food, not necessarily at the same time.